Bike sharing offers big fitness benefits for the little commute

 Not all cities can accommodate bike share programs, which are not designed for avid cyclists, said Oppliger.
 He said his hometown of Iowa City, a relatively small community with short commuting distances, is unsuited for such a program.

-In New York City, which kicked off a massive bike sharing program this spring, 56 percent of auto trips are under three miles, according to the New York City Department of Transportation website.
+In New York City, which kicked off a massive bike sharing program this spring, 56 percent of auto trips are under three miles (4.8 km), according to the New York City Department of Transportation website.

 ADJUSTMENT PERIOD